Man injured in motorcycle wreck

 One man was severely injured when he wrecked his motorcycle into a barbed wire fence on County Road 1590 about a mile west of Alvord Thursday afternoon.

-Bystanders said the man was westbound when he left the roadway near a driveway and struck a fencepost.
-The man became tangled in the fence and his bike flipped several times during the wreck, a bystander said.
-A clear path of tire marks, followed by debris led from the roadway to the spot where the bike came to rest in a nearby field.
+A neighbor said the man was westbound when he left the roadway near a driveway and struck a fencepost.
+The man became tangled in the fence, and his bike flipped several times during the wreck, according to a bystander.
+A clear path of tire marks, followed by debris, led from the roadway to the spot where the bike came to rest in a nearby field.

-Bystanders identified the man as a local who frequently traveled the road.
+Texas Department of Public Safety Spokesman Sgt.
+Lonny Haschel later identified the man as Gregory Meier, 21, of Alvord.
+Bystanders said Meier was passionate about motorcycles and frequently traveled the road.

 Wise County EMS and Alvord Fire Department responded to the scene.